-3 In futures contracts, "margin" is the amount of money that a customer must deposit with a broker in order to maintain a position in the market.
+&lt;sup>3 In futures contracts, "margin" is the amount of money that a customer must deposit with a broker in order to maintain a position in the market.
 Margin serves to protect the broker and the exchange from the risk of customer default.
 If margins are set too high, trading becomes too expensive and volume drops.
 If they are too low, exchange members and the clearing house are vulnerable to credit (or default) risk.

-4 See testimony of Oliver Ireland, on behalf of Huntsman Chemical, a member of the Industrial Energy Consumers of America, before the Senate Committee on Agriculture, Forestry, and Nutrition, March 10, 2005.
+&lt;sup>4 See, e.g., the testimony of Oliver Ireland, on behalf of Huntsman Chemical, a member of the Industrial Energy Consumers of America, before the Senate Committee on Agriculture, Forestry, and Nutrition, Mar.
+10, 2005.